 Many students choose to take on a part time job during uni to help top up their dwindling student loans.
 However, juggling a permanent job with studies can be tough.
-Here’s why looking for temporary work might be the answer to the work/study/social life balance that many students struggle to get right.
+Here’s why looking for temporary work during university might be the answer to the work/study/social life balance that many students struggle to get right.

 One of the best things about temporary work is the flexibility it brings.
 This can be particularly useful at university where schedules vary and you might only find yourself in lectures 2 or 3 days a week.